“Do the best you can until you know better. Then when you know better, do better.”

 Needless to say, the pressure I put on myself caused a huge flare-up of my symptoms.
 Within weeks I was so full of anxiety I could barely leave my bedroom, and everything I ate made me sick – I started an anti-anxiety medication.

-In September, I was due to start college where I was enrolled in the architecture program.
+In September, I was due to start college where I was enrolled in an architecture program.
 I tried my best to go to my classes, but my anxiety levels were so high, and my IBS was so severe, I couldn’t manage.

 The anti-anxiety medication wasn’t really helping and I was having strange side-effects that my doctor hastily dismissed.
 When he tried to convince me to stack yet more pharmaceuticals on top of what I was already taking… I’d had enough.